geoserver/geoserver/doc/en/user/source/services/wfs/basics.rst

 * WFS 2.0.0 adds the ability to page results of a GetFeature request via the ``startIndex`` and ``count`` parameters.
 GeoServer now supports this functionality in WFS 1.0.0 and 1.1.0.

-.. note:: Confusingly WFS 2.0.0 uses the ``count`` parameter to limit the number of features returned rather than the ``maxFeatures`` parameter used in previous versions.

 * WFS 2.0.0 supports stored queries, which are regular WFS queries stored on the server such that they may be invoked by passing the appropriate identifier with a WFS request.

 * WFS 2.0.0 supports SOAP (Simple Object Access Protocol) as an alternative to the OGC interface.

+.. note:: There are also two changes to parameter names which can cause confusion.
+WFS 2.0.0 uses the ``count`` parameter to limit the number of features returned rather than the ``maxFeatures`` parameter used in previous versions.
+It also changed ``typeName`` to ``typeNames`` although GeoServer will accept either.

 .. _wfs_basics_axis: